Rights of the Islamic Society

 This freedom is dedicated to the well-qualified Muslims who are able to publicize the Islamic edification.
 Such efforts contribute in developing the Islamic society doctrinally, culturally, and socially, and help in purifying it from vices.

 "Let there be a group among you who will invite others to do good deeds, command them to obey the Law, and prohibit them from committing sins.
 These people will have eternal happiness.
 (3:104)"

-The Prophet (S) said: “People will live in perpetual goodness so long as they enjoin good, forbid evil, and cooperate on charity.
-If they stop acting these deeds, blessings will be taken away from them, some of them will rule the others tyrannically, and they will not find any supporter in the earth or in the heavens10.”
+The Prophet (s) said: "People will live in perpetual goodness so long as they enjoin good, forbid evil, and cooperate on charity.
+If they stop acting these deeds, blessings will be taken away from them, some of them will rule the others tyrannically, and they will not find any supporter in the earth or in the heavens."
+545

 4. Right of Equality

 Selfishness and class privileges prevailed on the life of the past nations.
 Class differentiation was the most distinctive feature in the lives of the Arabs in the pre-Islamic era.
 They used to persecute the weak and treat them as slaves and used not to criticize the celebrities for offenses so as to make distinction between ordinary people and them.